emilpriver/go-hugo-portfolio/content/blog/monolith-is-the-heaven-right.md

 ## The end

 All system requirements are different, and all of this was just my thoughts on this subject.
 I've been working on big monoliths, over-engineered microservices, a mix of both, and running entire services in cloud functions.
-If I were to write about cloud functions and why they are often misused, I would probably hold the world record for the longest article.

 Anyway, have a good one.

 I talk about this type of thing every now and then on X and Bluesky.
 Follow me! :D